 • Logic argumentation based on epistemic interest.
 Having increasingly automated approaches will require better and better ways to handle the interactions with the user.
-Our second long term goal is to explore the use of logic argumentation as an interaction tool between users and a data analysis tool.
-Alongside visualization and interactive data mining tools, it can be a way for users to query in an intuitive manner both the results and the way they were obtained.
+Our second long term goal is to explore the use of logic argumentation, i.e., the formalisation of human strategies for reasoning and arguing, in the interaction between users and data analysis tools.
+Alongside visualization and interactive data mining tools, logic argumentation can be a way for users to query both the results and the way they are obtained.
 Such querying can also help the expert to reformulate her query in an interactive analysis setting.

-This research direction continues the work on "epistemic interest" presented before.
-Its goal is to exploit principles of interactive data analysis in the context of epistemic interest measures.
-Logic argumentation [Besnard 2014] can be a natural tool for interactions between the user and the system: display of possibly exhaustive list of arguments, relationships - whether reinforcement, compatibility or conflict - between arguments, variable degrees of arguments, and possible solutions for argument conflicts.
+This research direction aims at exploiting principles of interactive data analysis in the context of epistemic interestingness measures.
+Logic argumentation can be a natural tool for interactions between the user and the system: display of possibly exhaustive list of arguments, relationships between arguments (e.g., reinforcement, compatibility or conflict), possible solutions for argument conflicts, etc.